 Strong candidates are put off by unclear or unrealistic job descriptions.
 Vague remits, broad scopes and no defined success metrics make it difficult for senior marketers to understand what they are being hired to achieve.
 Clear outcomes, realistic expectations and alignment with sales are essential.
 Our guidance on this is expanded in episode 31, which focuses on sales, marketing and product alignment.

 • Companies typically hire their first senior B2B marketing leader when revenue growth depends on a repeatable demand engine rather than founder-led sales.
-At this stage, a Head of Marketing or Marketing Director can define the go-to-market strategy, messaging, and demand generation model.goes here
+At this stage, a Head of Marketing or Marketing Director can define the go-to-market strategy, messaging, and demand generation model.
+We explore this in more depth in Episode 32 of our Spotlight on B2B Tech Marketing podcast.

 • Early-stage businesses usually need a generalist marketing leader who can build the foundation.
 Growth-stage companies often require specialists in demand generation, product marketing, and marketing operations to scale pipeline and revenue.